kuleshov/gwaskb/README.md

 # next, we load a database of known phenotypes that might occur in the literature
 # this will load phenotypes from the EFO ontology as well as
-# various ontologies collected by the Hazyresearch group
+# various ontologies collected by the Hazy Research group
 make phenotypes

 # next, we download the contents of the hand-curated GWAS catalog database